 Lentils are a great way to add body and texture to a dish, like this carrot lentil soup.
 You will love the flavour combo of carrots and ginger in this velvety soup.
 The warmth of ginger, along with a pinch of cumin, are a perfect complement to the carrot's sweetness.
 Did you know, ginger has medicinal properties that can soothe upset stomachs and relieve nausea?
 So this is a good soup if you're under the weather. (which of course, hopefully, you are not)

 So, go buy some lentils, it won't cost you much $, and they keep forever in your pantry.
 If you are already a fan of lentils, or a new fan after trying this recipe, I have more recipes for you right here.
 Try Mediterranean Lentil Salad, Moroccan Chicken & Lentils, or Roasted Cauliflower Lentil Curry

 - 1 tsp cumin

 - 2 inches fresh ginger root peeled and minced

 - 2 lb carrots peeled and sliced

 - 1 cup unsweetened orange juice

 - 1 1/2 cups split red lentils

-Make it even more yummy: add a dollop of low fat Greek yogurt to this soup, or: for a vegan option, cashew cream is a perfect compliment to this carrot lentil soup.
+Add a dollop of low fat Greek yogurt to this soup when serving, or: for a vegan option, cashew cream is a perfect compliment to this carrot lentil soup.